dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format-00.md

 # CDDL

-    ; CDDL specification of the file format for C-DNS, ; which describes a collection of DNS Query/Response pairs.
+    ; CDDL specification of the file format for C-DNS, ; which describes a collection of DNS Q/R data items.

     File = [
         file-type-id  : tstr,          ; "C-DNS"